praful789/AWS-Lambda-Function/README.md

 2. Create or update your Lambda function on the AWS Management Console, specifying the ECR image URI as the container image.

-3. Configure and test the Lambda function as needed.
+3. Configure and test the Lambda function.

 ## Author